Austin Presbyterian Theological Seminary Education

 In 2012, Northridge began a refugee ministry, named “Northridge Without Borders,” in partnership with the Dallas office of the International Rescue Committee.
 We provide three programs a year for refugees who are relocated to Dallas from various parts of the globe.
 A new group of refugees rotates through our program each year.
 In 2014, we began a community garden at McShan Elementary School, and started tutoring families in ESL and providing homework help on Sunday mornings.
 In 2020, Northridge members and friends began a new initiative called “Pack The Pews” to supply the IRC with essential goods for refugees in our community.
+In 2023, we began to help furnish and move families into apartments.
 This ministry of welcoming our newly arrived neighbors is designed to be family-friendly, and folks of any age and stage can volunteer.

 Presbyterian Children’s Homes & Services Hunger / Social Services / Shelter

 Located in Itasca and Waxahachie, Texas, this agency was begun in 1903 as an orphanage.
 Today it offers adoption services and serves 130 children in 18 group homes, 70 children in 35 foster homes and 20 independent families with up to 50 children with child and family programs.
 These children come from situations that threaten family stability such as neglect, domestic violence, substance abuse, abandonment, death, divorce and homelessness.
 Northridge adults and youth periodically schedule work and fellowship visits to PCHAS facilities.
 For more information, visit pchas.org

 The Stewpot Hunger / Social Services / Shelter